ucsc/site-giving/source/_posts/2018-07-05-electronic-media-pioneers.md

 author_email:
   - jhillard@ucsc.edu
 excerpt: Once, while she was a programmer at KZSC, Denise Gallant was at a party, eavesdropping on a group of people who couldn’t agree on whether what she did on the radio was art.
-see_also_links:
-  - "1"
-see_also_links_0_link_name:
+see_also:
-  - 'Gallant’s gift: In gratitude for the experiences on which they built their careers, Denise Gallant and Kevin Monahan added UC Santa Cruz to their will.'
+  - title: 'Gallant’s gift: In gratitude for the experiences on which they built their careers, Denise Gallant and Kevin Monahan added UC Santa Cruz to their will.'
+    file: 2018-07-05-gallants-gift
 see_also_links_0_link_link:
   - 'https://giving.ucsc.edu/?p=3647&preview=true'
 pull_quote: false